 Bunis attended the London School of Economics, received a BA cum laude from Brandeis University, and JD cum laude from the Boston University School of Law.

-Philip Clay has worked in student affairs for 33 years; he currently serves as vice president for student affairs and dean of students at WPI.
+Philip Clay has worked in student affairs for 34 years; he currently serves as vice president for student affairs at WPI.
 With the dean of undergraduate studies, he works to ensure an appropriate balance and synergy between academic and student life.
-He oversees a wide array of services and programs designed to support WPI’s 6,000 full- and part-time undergraduate and graduate students, including International Students and Scholars; Residential and Dining Services; Campus Center and Student Activities; Fraternities and Sororities; Health Services; Student Development and Counseling; and Disability Services.
+He oversees a wide array of services and programs designed to support WPI’s 6,500 full- and part-time undergraduate and graduate students including International Student Life; Residential and Dining Services; Rubin Campus Center and Foisie Innovation Studio, Fraternities and Sororities; Health Services; Student Development and Counseling and Disabilities Services.

 Prior to joining the WPI community in 1993, he worked at SUNY Potsdam and Binghamton University.
-He holds a BA from St. Lawrence University and an MA in art history from Binghamton University.
+He holds a BA from St. Lawrence University and an MA from Binghamton University.

-Prior to joining the WPI community, Flavin held senior management positions at Babson College, including associate dean of Babson’s School of Executive Education and dean of executive education.
-He also served as director of encapsulated knowledge business for Global Knowledge Network.
+Prior to joining the WPI community, Stephen held senior management positions at Babson College, including associate dean of Babson’s School of Executive Education and dean of executive education.
+Stephen also served as a director for Global Knowledge Network.
 He earned a BS and a JD at Suffolk University.

 Dana Harmon has served as the director of physical education, recreation, and athletics at WPI since 2002, and is the first woman to serve in the role.
 As director, she oversees WPI’s NCAA Division III varsity athletic program of 20 sports teams and more than 650 student-athletes, the physical education program for the university’s 4,200 undergraduates, a recreation program with over 40 club sports for more than 700 students, and an intramural program with over 1,500 participants.